public class JSStringTransformer extends Object implements StringTransformer

 Looks for http/https absolute URLs in JavaScript code and translates

-them with ReplayParseContext.contextualizeUrl(String)
+them with ReplayParseContext.contextualizeUrl(String).

-You can customize the pattern for finding URLs with regex
+You can customize the pattern for finding URLs with regex property.

 Regular expression must have at least one capturing group, and the first